 Currently ALERT has three active datasets available to the research community that have developed out of transition tasks supported by DHS.
-The datasets which are currently available are related to ALERT’s CT Segmentation Initiative, Reconstruction Initiative, and Automated Threat Recognition (ATR) Initiative.
+The datasets which are currently available are related to ALERT’s CT Segmentation Initiative, Reconstruction Initiative, Automated Threat Recognition (ATR) Initiative and ALERT Video Analytics Re-Identification work.
 If you would like to inquire about accessing this data, please complete our Dataset Request Form.

 The purpose of the data we have procured is to provide security-like data to academic researchers, to discover and evaluate the present state-of-the-art, and to stimulate additional communication and research in the algorithm research community.*

-* Our data is available to researchers under a Non-Disclosure Agreement(NDA).
+* Our data (except for the Airport Re-Identification Dataset) is available to researchers under a Non-Disclosure Agreement(NDA).
 The NDA states that the data is owned by ALERT.
 If you choose to receive this data, you will not receive or create SSI data.
 Any publications generated, including reports and presentations, must be reviewed and approved by the Northeastern University/ALERT Research Evaluation Advisory Panel (REAP) in advance of publication or dissemination.

 ALERT has leveraged the advances of medical CT, and contracted with a vendor to obtain representative datasets of packed luggage and reference objects.
 Contractual arrangements were made to scan luggage on a state-of-the-art medical CT scanner at the manufacturer’s factory.
 Approximately 900 objects were fully segmented from 62 luggage datasets to span the spectrum of packing, density, arrangement, orientation, and size difficulty.

 - Procured luggage and items to pack in them.

 - Created a database of items as packed into suitcases

 - Created video tapes of unpacking the luggage

 - Scanned the luggage at the vendor’s factory